- Written by Dr.Mehmet Demircioglu

 No, you should not stop antidepressants on your own before a hair transplant.
 Stopping suddenly can cause withdrawal symptoms, sleep disturbance, mood changes, anxiety, dizziness, and a worse recovery experience.
 If a medication needs adjustment, that decision should come from the prescribing doctor.

-Some medications may need special attention because of bleeding, blood pressure, sedation, or interactions with other drugs.
-This is why I ask for a complete medication list and why blood tests before hair transplant can be part of the safety process.
+Some medications need special attention because of bleeding, blood pressure, sedation, or interactions with other drugs.
+I ask for a complete medication list, and blood tests before hair transplant can be part of the safety process.
 Tests do not replace medical history, but they help us avoid blind spots.

 If the patient also takes aspirin, anticoagulants, or supplements, the discussion becomes more specific.
 I would handle that as a separate safety issue, which is why I wrote about hair transplant and blood thinners.
 Mental health medication may not be the only medication that matters.

-The safest instruction is not stop everything.
-The safest instruction is tell the full truth, coordinate with the right doctor, and avoid sudden changes.
-A calm, stable patient is usually easier to care for than a patient who has disrupted his medication before surgery.
+The safer instruction is to tell the full truth, coordinate with the right doctor, and avoid sudden changes.
+A patient who stays on a reviewed, stable medication plan is usually easier to manage than a patient who has disrupted treatment before surgery.

 I also check practical safety on the surgery day.
 Anxiety can raise blood pressure during a hair transplant, and poor sleep before travel can make this worse.
-If the patient is already prone to panic, I want the clinic to know that before the procedure begins.
+If the patient is already prone to panic, the clinic should know that before the procedure begins.

-This does not mean anxious patients cannot have surgery.
-It means the team should plan calmly.
-The patient should arrive rested, fed according to instructions, medically reviewed, and clear about which medications he is taking.
-Surprises on the surgery day are what I try to avoid.
+Anxious patients can still have surgery.
+The team just needs to plan clearly.
+The patient should arrive rested, fed according to instructions, medically reviewed, and clear about which medications they are taking.
+Surprises on the surgery day are what I avoid.

 What should my clinic ask before accepting me?